- Cat scratching posts should be sturdy and stable.

 - Put your scratching post in an area your cat likes scratching such as by your couch or upholstered chairs.

 - Use scratching deterrents to make your furniture less desirable.

 If cat owners all universally want one thing, it’s that their cats will use the scratching post instead of their furniture.
-If your cat is slow to take to the scratching post, we’re here to help.
+Figuring out how to get cat to stop scratching couch, however, takes a bit of work.

 The easiest way to understand why your cat isn’t using the scratching post you got them is to compare it to a tree.
 The vast majority of cheap scratching posts are very un-tree-like.
 They’re short, they’re wobbly, and they’re often covered in carpet scraps which your cat most likely snubs or barely tolerates.

 Some wobbly cardboard tube wrapped in carpet that you got for $20 at Pet World just isn’t going to cut it.
 If the cheap post you give them doesn’t meet the criteria, guess what usually does?
 Your lovely furniture—which is tall, heavy, and doesn’t wobble.

 There are a lot of ways you can approach finding a tall, sturdy scratching post (including making your own with heavy sisal rope) but if you want a cheap and easy solution, we can’t say enough good things about the SmartCat Ultimate Scratching post.